noelle

 Guided Exploration surfaces the vocabulary inside your saved content, so you don't just collect things you can't name.
 You learn to describe what you're drawn to, and use that language to find more inspiration, prompt AI, and develop your taste intentionally.

-Browse themes from what you've already saved, so you spend less time looking for inspiration and more time building your idea.
+Ambient AI that works in the background.
+Connections between your saves surface on their own, so you spend less time looking for inspiration and more time building your idea.

 impact